Challenge - Chris'mas carol

 using System; using System.Linq; var bViolin = Convert.FromHexString("e3b4f4e3d3e2d3a5b5d5a2e5a5e3a3"); var bBass = Convert.FromHexString("b3e3d5d3a3d1a1c4e3e4d1d4d1d3d1"); var noteSheet = bViolin.Zip(bBass); var password = new string(noteSheet.Select(n => (char)(n.First ^ n.Second)).ToArray()); Console.WriteLine(password); Console.ReadLine();

-Unzipping the flag.zip reveals the flag:
+Unzipping the encrypted flag.zip with this as password reveals the flag:

 We tried extracting and decoding the payload in the music sheet ourselves without using the online tool.
 Extraction was easy enough as it was regular LSB steganography, but we failed on decoding.